RavenousLegs

 Origin of Buddhism in Ancient India

-Buddhism originated as a religion in ancient India based on the teachings of Gautham Buddha who lived in India in 5th century BCE.
+Buddhism originated as a religion in ancient India based on the teachings of Gautham Buddha who lived in India in the 5th century BCE.
 Buddhism mainly focuses on the suffering that a man goes through in his mundane life and teaches how to end the suffering.

 According to Buddhism, the main reasons for suffering are - hatred, greed and ignorance.
 Buddhism teaches the way to end the suffering is the